godotengine/godot-docs/tutorials/engine/pausing_games.rst

 -------

-An example of this is creating a popup or panel with controls inside, and set it's pause mode to "Process" then just hide it:
+An example of this is creating a popup or panel with controls inside, and set its pause mode to "Process" then just hide it:

 .. image:: /img/pause_popup.png